The American Jewish Gap Year in Israel

 The goal of this research is to learn about how these students understand their experience on the gap year in Israel, relative to the rest of their educational continuum.
 Furthermore, in conducting an initial pilot study in the winter of 2024, the research hopes to understand these students’ experience in Israel during Operation Swords of Iron, the war in Gaza that followed the massacres and hostage-taking on October 7, 2023.

-As part of this project, Jon Levisohn will be hosting a Spotlight Session about the gap year with four experienced educational leaders on February 29.
+As part of this project, Jon Levisohn hosted a Spotlight Session about the gap year with four experienced educational leaders on February 29, 2024.
+Video and podcast are now available.